chongfengling/A-note-for-Quantum-Mechanics/README.md

-# Notes by Chongfeng Ling
+# A note of Quantum Mechanics